Library of Resources

 |The Advocate's Guide: Working with Parents of Children Who Have Been Sexually Assaulted (NSVRC)||

 Publication for sexual assault center advocates and other professionals working with families of child survivors.
-Includes information to share with parents.
+Includes information to share with parents and caregivers.

 Summary of the perpetrator and child sexual abuse study.